Sidnioulz/storybook-addon-tag-badges/README.md

 Besides, the addon is limited to one badge per entry in the sidebar.
 Badges placed first in the configuration will be displayed in priority.
 For example, the `new` badge will be displayed before the `code-only` badge.

+> [!WARNING]
+> This means that when you customise this addon's configuration, you should include your customisations **before** spreading the default config object, so that they have a higher priority.

 ## 👀 Usage

 To display preconfigured badges, add the relevant tags to your components, stories, or docs entries.